ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/857154c8-f51a-4f99-ac50-a9d10ba29a1e)

-As we can see, when pod was recreated, it got new IP adress, but in the same network.
+As we can see, when the pod was recreated, it received a new IP address but remained in the same network.
 Let's check connectivity.

 ![image](https://github.com/user-attachments/assets/e4124ac1-7729-4e3d-853f-9f8e5e69de1c)